 I recently met a director of a large company, who struggled with implementing a decision automation system for its planning departments.
 In their work, they needed to coordinate the plans for three different types of resources.
 Hence, there were millions of possible assignment options.
 Moreover, the plan for each resource originated from a different team.
 As a result, it took a lot of coordination to arrive at an acceptable global solution.

 Many scheduling managers deal with such situations every day.
-For example, in order to make the complexity manageable, they divide the planning processes into waterfall-like stages.
+For example, to make the complexity manageable, they divide the planning processes into waterfall-like stages.
 As a result, siloed planning teams emerge which frequently lose sight of the global objective of the planning (if there is one).
-Instead, they focus on polishing their own plan, frequently at the expense of others.
+Instead, they focus on polishing their plan, frequently at the expense of others.

 What to do next?